denten-papers/cambridge-materiality/main.md

+---
+title: Materiality
+author: Dennis Yi Tenen
+---

 The interpretation of texts is complicated by the fact that ideas take shape in matter.
 My words thus reach you within a specific medium---paper, audio file, or an electronic text---which serves as a conduit for the transmission of information.
-Aristotle, in his *Poetics*, similarly differentiated between the objects or content of art, its medium, and the mode of mimesis [@aristotle, 90].
+Aristotle, in his *Poetics*, similarly differentiated between the objects or content of art, its medium, and the mode of mimesis.
 Prose describing the way a bird sings, for example, finds its object of imitation in actual bird songs, further expressed in the medium of written language.
 Charlie Parker's style of playing imitated birds musically, through his saxophone, where the American ornithologist John James Audubon painted his birds in watercolor.
 Yet even this distinction between media fails to capture the difference in the modality of perception (and comprehension also).
 Of the mode Aristotle mentions only the contrast between an author "speaking in one's own person" and speaking with "other people engaged" in mimesis.
 Consider, for example, a film actor turning to the camera to address their audience, thus shifting the interpretive perspective from an intra-diegetic vantage to an extra-diegetic one.
 Sit still, our actor says.
 The directive plays with the convention of theater-going.
 Contemplated in somber silence of an art house theater it gains almost a philosophical significance, though I would prefer to watch it amongst the clamor of a local pub movie night.
 Some of you might similarly prefer to read a novel in the comfort of your own home, while others enjoy the sense of a community and deep discussion that happens in book clubs, on online forums, or in class.
 However we read, a text in its abstract sense must pass into print to become a reified object---a book thing.
 It will take shape on paper or a screen, and once again rarefy into thought by diffusion into its physiological and social contexts.
 At first, we simply wanted to read a book, but in practice, we now must discuss where and when it is to be understood.
 Where and when matter in a way that prevents us from talking about meaning without context.

 The material conditions of a thought can often be disregarded in favor of its ideational content.
 When we refer to Zora Neale Hurston's collection of African-American folklore